 David Campany is a curator and writer, currently based in London.
 He teaches at the University of Westminster, London.

-David’s books include So Present, So Invisible – conversations on photography (2018), A Handful of Dust (2015), The Open Road: photography and the American road trip (2014), Walker Evans: the magazine work (2014), Gasoline (2013), Jeff Wall: Picture for Women (2010), Photography and Cinema (2008) and Art and Photography (2003).
-He has written over two hundred essays for monographs and museums including MoMA New York, TATE, Centre Pompidou, the Stedelijk Museum and Jeu de Paume, Paris.
-He contributes to Frieze, Aperture, Source and Tate magazine.
+David’s many books include So Present, So Invisible – conversations on photography (2018), A Handful of Dust (2015), The Open Road: photography and the American road trip (2014), Walker Evans: the magazine work (2014), Gasoline (2013), Jeff Wall: Picture for Women (2010), Photography and Cinema (2008) and Art and Photography (2003).
+He has written over two hundred essays for monographs and museums.
+He contributes to Frieze, Aperture, Source and Tate magazines.

 Instagram: david campany